sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2-sol.md

-# Solution step 2: Comparative Metagenome Analysis with SIAMCAT
+# Solution Step 2: Comparative Metagenome Analysis with SIAMCAT

 General note: this guide has been written assuming you use a R.